Picovoice/porcupine/binding/ios/README.md

 ## Custom Wake Word Integration

-To add a custom wake word to your iOS application you must include it in your app as a bundled resource (found by selecting in Build Phases > Copy Bundle Resources).
+To add a custom wake word to your iOS application you can include it in your app as a bundled resource (found by selecting in Build Phases > Copy Bundle Resources).
 Then in code, get its path like so:

 ```swift
 // file is called keyword_ios.ppn
 let keywordPath = Bundle.main.path(forResource: "keyword_ios", ofType: "ppn")
 ```

+Alternatively, if the model files are deployed to the device with a different method, the absolute paths to the files on device can be used.

 ## Non-English Contexts